jonathondgebhardt/FindEP/README.md

 # FindEP
-Finds the entry point of a Windows executable
+Finds the entry point of an unpacked Windows executable